scheb/yahoo-finance-api/README.md

 composer require scheb/yahoo-finance-api
 ```

-Alternatively you can also add the package directly to composer.json:
+Alternatively, you can also add the package directly to composer.json:

 ```json
 {